 We think of greater resolution as showing more detail, and while that's generally true (within reasonable limits), it's because it makes the image larger.
 But we are always greatly limited by our output device, and often cannot take advantage of maximum resolution.
 The images are huge, and our screens are simply not large enough.

 If you don't know your screen size, then the Windows - Start - Settings - Control Panel - Display icon - Settings tab will show or change it.
 Or on the Macintosh, at the Apple Monitor Control Panel.
+Screen size settings for LCD monitors should match the actual hardware native size.

-Popular video screen size settings are:
+Popular CRT video screen size settings historically have been:

 640x480 or 800x600 pixels for 14 inch monitors